Open city

 In war, an open city is a settlement which has announced it has abandoned all defensive efforts, generally in the event of the imminent capture of the city to avoid destruction.
-Once a city has declared itself open the opposing military will be expected under international law to peacefully occupy the city rather than destroy it.
-According to the Protocol I of the Geneva Conventions, it is forbidden for the attacking party to "attack, by any means whatsoever, non-defended localities".
+Once a city has declared itself open, the opposing military will be expected under international law to peacefully occupy the city rather than destroy it.

+The concept of an open city emerged during World War I, where cities were declared demilitarized in an attempt to avoid destruction.
+Protocol I of the Geneva Conventions forbids the attacking party to "attack, by any means whatsoever, non-defended localities".
 The intent is to protect the city's civilians and cultural landmarks from a battle which may be futile.

-Attacking forces do not always respect the declaration of an "open city".
+Attacking forces do not always respect the declaration of an open city.
 Defensive forces will occasionally use the designation as a political tactic as well.
-In some cases, the declaration of a city to be "open" is made by a side on the verge of defeat and surrender; in other cases, those making such a declaration are willing and able to fight on but prefer that the specific city be spared.
-Often resistance movements will be active in open cities, straining the temperate conduct of the occupying forces.
+In some cases, the declaration of a city to be open is made by a side on the verge of surrender and defeat; in other cases, those making such a declaration are willing and able to fight on, but prefer that the specific city be spared.
+Often, resistance movements will be active in open cities, straining the temperate conduct of the occupying forces.

 Examples

-Numerous cities were declared open cities during World War II, most notably Paris:
+Numerous cities were declared open cities during World War II: